CodeQueenie/Play2Learn-Website/README.md

    - If you're on Windows, type `start index.html`, macOS users go with `open index.html`, and on Linux, it's `xdg-open index.html`.

 ## Wrapping Up
 So, no matter if you're team mouse-click or team command-line, these steps will get you into the game in no time.
-Pick what feels right - Happy mathing, and happy coding!
+Pick what feels right - happy mathing, and happy coding!